Investment Office · · 24 min read

 Strategic Sale to a Corporate Buyer remains the gold standard.
 In 2024, strategic sales accounted for 55% of US PE exit value.
 A strategic buyer often pays a premium because they can extract synergies you can't.
 They might integrate the company into existing operations, expand distribution, or eliminate redundant costs.

-Secondary Buyout (Sponsor-to-Sponsor) is when another PE firm buys the company.
+A Secondary Buyout (Sponsor-to-Sponsor) occurs when another PE firm acquires the company.
 This has become increasingly common.
-PitchBook data shows secondary buyouts represented 30.5% of PE exits in early 2024, up from 25.2% the prior year.
+PitchBook data shows that secondary buyouts accounted for 30.5% of PE exits in early 2024, up from 25.2% the prior year.

 Secondary exits can be faster and more certain than strategic sales.
 The buyer knows how to underwrite PE-backed businesses.
-But they're also buying with their own return expectations, which limits how much they'll pay.
+But they're also buying with their own return expectations, which limits how much they're willing to pay.
 There's a school of thought that asks: if this is such a great business, why couldn't the first sponsor grow it further?
-That skepticism can pressure valuations.
+That scepticism can pressure valuations.

 IPOs also don't provide immediate liquidity.
 Lock-up periods typically prevent sponsors from selling for 180 days.
 And you're subject to market volatility throughout.